4 Step Rental Procedures

 Please bring a valid photo ID.
 This can be either a driver's license or a passport.
 Please call our office before the lease signing if you would like to use a different form of ID.
 If you don't normally carry your ID with you, please make arrangements to bring it along for the lease signing so that you will not have to make a separate trip back with your ID.

 Is a JAC card

 No. Please bring either a driver's license, passport or any other ID pre-approved by Castle Property

 Please bring notes or anything that will help you remember all your lease questions.
 After reviewing the terms of the lease with the property manager, the prospective Tenants will have time to ask as many questions as needed.
 We recommend that each person read the lease ahead of time to reduce the signing time.

 The entire process takes about one hour, however it can be much longer if the Tenants have not read the lease before the signing date.
 We schedule enough time to allow for as many questions as possible.
 Please make sure everyone has taken time to read the lease before coming to the signing.

 What To Do After The Lease Signing

 If you or your Co-Signer has changed their mind and would prefer to not sign the lease, please let our office know as soon as possible.
-Keep in mind that during the 10 day leases signing period, cancellation of one member affects the entire group.
+Keep in mind that during leases signing period, cancellation of one member affects the entire group.
 As soon as you know that their may be a problem with the completion of your lease, be sure to let both Castle Property and your roommates know.
 The sooner you let others know, the easier it will be to find a replacement Tenant.
 A substitute Tenant can take your place and the remaining Tenant's leases will not be affected.